henry-oberholtzer/mp3-to-mp4/README.md

 # Mp3_to_Mp4

-A CLI application for converting audio files (mp3, wav, aiff, etc) to mp4 file suitable for upload to social media sites like YouTube, Vimeo, etc.
+A CLI application for converting audio files (.mp3, .wav, .flac, .aiff, etc) to mp4 file suitable for upload to social media sites like YouTube, Vimeo, etc.

 # Technologies Used